Sesleria: planting, cultivation, and care

 - Water generously

-The Sesleria is ideal for small or large sunny spaces, even in dry soil during the summer.
-This little wild herb easily finds its place in a wild garden, as well as in a more refined setting of a contemporary garden and graphic garden, or in a dry or gravel garden.
+The Sesleria is ideal for small or large sunny spaces, even in dry soil during summer.
+This little wild herb easily finds its place in a wild garden, as well as in the more refined setting of a contemporary garden and graphic garden, or in a dry or gravel garden.

 In a dry rockery, it pairs well with other small grasses like the Festuca glauca ‘Golden Toupee’, thyme, autumn stonecrops, or small Helianthus.